yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 {% note %}
 This example is using Maven for packaging and build.
-- Please depanlinkinstall the OpenSpaces Maven plugintengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Maven+Plugin#MavenPlugin-Installationbelakanglink before you run this example.
+- Please [install the OpenSpaces Maven plugin](http://wiki.gigaspaces.com/wiki/display/XAP8/Maven+Plugin#MavenPlugin-Installation) before you run this example.
 - Please update the GigaSpaces and Spring versions to appropriate versions in the pom.xml file.
 {% endnote %}

-Extract the depanlinkexampletengahlink/attachment_files/sbp/PollingEvictor.zipbelakanglink archive into a folder.
+Extract the [example](/attachment_files/sbp/PollingEvictor.zip) archive into a folder.
 Navigate to the folder

 Run maven clean using following command